-Is Columbia a raucous, fun-loving college town?
-Or is it really more of a sedate, serious seat of political power?
-Actually, it's both at the same time and so many other things, too.
+Is Columbia a raucous, fun-loving college town or more of a sedate, serious seat of political power?
+Actually, it's both and so much more.

-Happily, Columbia's burgeoning restaurant scene reflects its many personalities.
-Dining choices range from exquisite fine dining with locally sourced ingredients and elaborate presentations to burgers and beer, and everything in between.
-Often, these places are right next door to each other in a happy mishmash of great dining that satisfies all tastes and budgets.
+With a burgeoning restaurant scene that reflects its many personalities, the capital city's dining choices range from exquisite fine dining with locally sourced ingredients and elaborate presentations to burgers and beer and everything in between.
+Commonly, you will find these restaurants right next to each other in a happy mishmash of great dining that satisfies all tastes and budgets.

 Looking for something really different?
 Check out Good Life Cafe, a raw food restaurant.
 None of the food is heated above 115 degrees yet is so delicious that you might not even realize it.